 Exploration of Dual Fuel Heat Pumps

 In December, the RTF discussed potential paths forward for dual fuel heat pumps, given that the installation of this equipment does not necessarily qualify as conservation based on the Council’s definition from the Northwest Power Act.
 However, the RTF can provide valuable technical analysis around this technology and its impact on energy use.
-In particular, staff recommended moving forward in three specific areas: 1) continuing efforts to conduct secondary research to understand sizing and operation of dual fuel heat pumps (DHHP) in the region; 2) consider opportunities to develop tools to explore fuel consumption for expected operations of DHHPs and other heating types; and 3) when appropriate update existing RTF measures to include identifiers for dual fuel heat pumps, which in first half of 2023 will include weatherization for single family, manufactured homes, and multifamily UES measures.
+In particular, staff recommended moving forward in three specific areas: 1) continuing efforts to conduct secondary research to understand sizing and operation of dual fuel heat pumps (DFHP) in the region; 2) consider opportunities to develop tools to explore fuel consumption for expected operations of DFHPs and other heating types; and 3) when appropriate update existing RTF measures to include identifiers for dual fuel heat pumps, which in first half of 2023 will include weatherization for single family, manufactured homes, and multifamily UES measures.

 Commercial Whole Buildings